Values

 export function keys(obj: object): Array<string>

-export function logStringField(obj: object): void
+export function logStringField(obj: object, field: string): void

 export function createObj(): object